pfalcon/pycopy/docs/reference/glossary.rst

         thru memory to find a suitable free chunk.
 It may also fail if suitable free chunk is not found.
 Computers also have "registers", which allow to store limited amount of data without special memory allocation.
-While MicroPython is a high-level language, these basic traits of computers still apply to some aspects of its functioning, and worth to keep in mind when e.g. optimizing an application, or trying to achieve real-time/failure-free operation.
+While Pycopy is a high-level language, these basic traits of computers still apply to some aspects of its functioning, and worth to keep in mind when e.g. optimizing an application, or trying to achieve real-time/failure-free operation.

-        MicroPython stores majority of objects in memory, thus when creating a new object it needs to perform memory allocation.
+        Pycopy stores majority of objects in memory, thus when creating a new object it needs to perform memory allocation.
 However, there are exceptions.
 Some special objects may be created without allocation.
 One notable example is :term:`small integer`'s.
-There may be also other objects like, e.g. short repeated strings which are automatically :term:`interned <interned string>`, etc. These are however considered an implementation detail, and often differ by a :term:`MicroPython port`.
+There may be also other objects like, e.g. short repeated strings which are automatically :term:`interned <interned string>`, etc. These are however considered an implementation detail, and often differ by a :term:`Pycopy port`.

         Besides using allocation-free objects (set of which is very limited, as explained above), there's another way to avoid, or at least limit